 ⇒ Looking for a castle or palace in London?
 How about Kensington Palace

-Directions to Tintagel castle
+Directions to Tintagel castle by car

 Visitors usually come to Tintagel Castle while holidaying in the popular Cornwall County destinations like Bude, Newquay and also Boscastle, which are all a short drive away.